howsoai/platform-installation-examples/helm-airgap/README.md

 ### Install Helm charts

-The chart [tarball](#download-helm-charts) can be copied to the airgapped environment, and then extracted and installed.
+The chart [tarball](#download-helm-charts) can be copied to the air-gapped environment, and then extracted and installed.
 > In this case we're using the same machine, if not, make sure a _tmp_dir_ variable is set to the directory where the charts are extracted.